earthcubeprojects-chords/chords/what_is_chords.md

 * Is a web server that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
 The data are pushed to and pulled from the Portal using simple HTTP requests.
 One click brings you a CSV file.
-Or bring data directly into your analysis program With just a few lines of code.
+Or bring data directly into your analysis program with just a few lines of code.
 * Is a management tool which allows you to monitor and insure that your remote instruments are operating correctly.
 * Is a rolling archive from which scientists and analysts can easily fetch the data in